islaytitans/alien/docs/src/GM/hod2.md

 > Psychotic

 > Wants to destroy any means of escape.
 Finish what she started - burn all of Erebos - and shove Stykes head first into the black hole
+> Witness Stykes killing 68 people by venting atmosphere and blamed her

 ### Brut 'Cecil' Amor